-ACCOUNT_ACTIVATION_DAYS This is the number of days users will have to activate their accounts after registering.
-If a user does not activate within that period, the account will remain permanently inactive and may be deleted by maintenance scripts provided in django-registration-redux.
+- ACCOUNT_ACTIVATION_DAYS This is the number of days users will have to activate their accounts after registering.
+If a user does not activate within that period, the account will remain permanently inactive and may be deleted by maintenance scripts provided in django-registration-redux. - REGISTRATION_DEFAULT_FROM_EMAIL Optional.

-REGISTRATION_DEFAULT_FROM_EMAIL Optional.
 If set, emails sent through the registration app will use this string.
-Falls back to using Django's built-in DEFAULT FROM EMAIL setting.
+Falls back to using Django's built-in DEFAULT_FROM_EMAIL setting. - REGISTRATION_EMAIL_HTML Optional.

-REGISTRATION_EMAIL_HTML Optional.
 If this is False, registration emails will be send in plain text.
 If this is True, emails will be sent as HTML.
+Defaults to True. - REGISTRATION_AUTO_LOGIN Optional.
+If this is True, your users will automatically log in when they click on the activation link in their email.
+Defaults to False. - ACCOUNT_AUTHENTICATED_REGISTRATION_REDIRECTS Optional.
+If this is True, your users will automatically be redirected to LOGIN_REDIRECT_URL when trying to access the RegistrationView.
 Defaults to True.

-REGISTRATION_AUTO_LOGIN Optional.
-If this is True, your users will automatically log in when they click on the activation link in their email.
-Defaults to False.